 Aerospace and Advanced Materials Manufacturing Pipeline Advisory Committee

 In 2012, Gov. Chris Gregoire established the Aerospace and Advanced Manufacturing Pipeline Advisory Committee to study the skills gap in aerospace workers production.
-As part of its Pipeline Committee work, SBCTC and the Workforce Training and Education Coordinating Board surveys employers annually and plans strategies to close the gap (see 2012 through 2015 annual reports for survey results).
+As part of its Pipeline Committee work, SBCTC and the Workforce Training and Education Coordinating Board surveyed employers annually in order to make strategic investments to close the gap (see 2012 through 2015 annual reports for survey results).
 These two organizations continue to collaborate in producing a report on the demand and supply of aerospace and advanced manufacturing workforce, including the most recent findings published in the 2020 report linked below.

 - 2014 Annual Aerospace Report